larskanis/eventbox/README.md

 For instance a module which shall distribute work orders to external processes with a noticeable startup time, several activation steps and different properties per process.
 In such cases available abstractions don't fit well to the problem.
 Eventbox helps to manage a consistent state about these running activities.
-It also allows to query this state in a natural way, since states can be stored in plain ruby objects (arrays, hashs, etc).
+It also allows to query this state in a natural way, since states can be stored in plain ruby objects (arrays, hashs, etc) instead of specialized thread abstractions.

 While not impossible to implement things per raw threads, mutexes and condition variables, it's pretty hard to do that right.
 Most thread abstractions don't do deeper checks for wrong usage like data races.